 “It was incredible.
 People’s reactions were just wonderful, getting to see the community and having people thank us for doing this and seeing that people were trying to do something.
 I think it was successful because it was accessible – through the language, the process, we had music playing, and also we had plenty of people doing outreach.
 All the people from QNU really owned it, I had this little idea…I had this little idea and then the whole thing was collaborative.”

-The “I wish this was a” art action really propelled QNU’s anti-displacement campaign; gave QNU further credibility within the community; and was significant in bringing the campaign to this current moment – the developer has withdrawn its application to build a Target and unaffordable housing!
+The “I wish this was a” art action really propelled QNU’s anti-displacement campaign; gave QNU further credibility within the community; and was significant in bringing the campaign to this current moment – the developer has withdrawn its application to build unaffordable housing!
+However, the fight is not over: the plan for building the Target is still in place.
 QNU is strategizing their next steps to make some of those ideas community members wrote on the seeds a reality.
+For campaign updates, please visit QNU on Facebook.

 STRENGTH IN THE GROUNDWORK